 Searching in the wrong places

-Instead, use a remote job board that focuses on the types of roles that you are looking for.
-You can find a list of my personal favourite remote job boards based on my experiences over the last six years.
+Instead, use a remote job board that focuses on the roles you are looking for.
+You can find a list of my favorite remote job boards based on my experiences over the last six years.

-Based on the search criteria you highlighted above, start to browse through the job board and pay particular interest to when the listing was posted.
+Based on the search criteria you highlighted above, browse through the job board and pay particular interest when the listing is posted.

-Look out for advanced search features so you can narrow down your search to a specific role, i.e. customer support or quality assurance.
-This will save you browsing through the mountain of listings, and feeling overwhelmed.
+Look out for advanced search features to narrow your search to a specific role, i.e., customer support or quality assurance.
+This will save you from browsing the mountain of listings and feeling overwhelmed.

-That said, you will quickly realise that companies often create bizarre job titles, so, dig into the listing before completely disregarding it.
+That said, you will quickly realize that companies often create bizarre job titles, so dig into the listing before completely disregarding it.

 No networking strategy